Eye drops are prescribed for use starting 3-7 days prior to surgery.

 Dr. Shingleton performs your surgery utilizing a microscope.

 After surgery, you will go to the recovery area where you will rest for 15-30 minutes enjoying a snack and coffee or tea.

 A nurse will review all postoperative instructions with you prior to discharge.

 After surgery, a friend or relative must assist you to your home or hotel where you should relax quietly for the remainder of the day.
 Most patients feel well and may go out for dinner, however, please devote the entire day to the appropriate care of your eye.

 No appointments or business meetings should be planned.

 Depending on your anesthesia, you may not need an eye patch or you may require tape and a shield for several hours.

-A metal shield without a patch is used at bedtime for the first night.
+A protective shield without a patch is used at bedtime for the first night.
 A list of postoperative instructions is given to you prior to your departure from the surgery center.

 Most patients experience little or no pain after their procedure, although some patients experience low to moderate discomfort.